enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/Network/Http_Cookie.md

 - Expires: Expiry date of cookie in [GMT]()
 - Secure: marked the cookies to be used with HTTPS only
 - HttpOnly
+  - true: cookie can only be accessed by the web server
+  - false: cookie can be accessed by client side script
 - SameSite
   - Strict:
   - Lax: default value